zephex

 CONFIG

 Paste the JSON exactly as shown.
-VS Code prompts for the API key from the input block and passes it into `ZEPHEX_API_KEY` when it starts the local MCP process.
+VS Code prompts for the API key from the input block and passes it as a Bearer token in the Authorization header when connecting to the hosted endpoint.

 The `${input:zephex-api-key}` value is correct.
 VS Code resolves it at runtime when the server first starts.